Board of Directors

 Tony was appointed as a director to the Centralines Board in November 2020.
 He is a Fellow Chartered Member of Chartered Accountants Australia and New Zealand and a Chartered Member of the Institute of Directors.

-He is currently a director of several companies including Artemis Nominees Limited, Foodeast GP Limited, Quality Roading and Services (Wairoa) Limited, Nga Hua Ngāti Pūkenga Limited, and Chair of Ngāti Pūkenga Investments Limited.
+He is currently a director of several companies including Artemis Nominees Limited, Foodeast GP Limited, Quality Roading and Services (Wairoa) Limited, Chair of Ngā Hua O Ngāti Pūkenga Limited, and Ngāti Pūkenga Investments Limited.

 Tony has also been on the boards of various companies including CLEAR Communications, Sky Network Television Limited, subsidiaries of Mighty River Power, EA Networks and the Eastland Group including a period as Interim Chair.